 By: Hugh C. McBride

-A computer science expert from the University of Illinois at Urbana-Champaign (UI-UC) has developed a technique for converting the content of conversations into color-coded images – a breakthrough she believes may be able to enhance the social skills of children with high-functioning autism.
+A computer science expert from the University of Illinois at Urbana-Champaign (UI-UC) has developed a technique for converting the content of conversations into color-coded images – a breakthrough she believes may be able to enhance the social skills of children with Asperger’s Syndrome or high-functioning autism.

 Karrie Karahalios’s “Conversation Clock” provides immediate visual feedback about who is and isn’t speaking, how loudly and long they are speaking, and if they are interrupting others.